-SyCip Gorres Velayo & Co., the independent auditor appointed by the stockholders, has audited the consolidated financial statements of the Company in accordance with Philippine Standards on Auditing, and in its report to the stockholders, has expressed its opinion on the fairness of presentation upon compligition of such audit.
+SyCip Gorres Velayo & Co., the independent auditor appointed by the stockholders, has audited the consolidated financial statements of the Company in accordance with Philippine Standards on Auditing, and in its report to the stockholders, has expressed its opinion on the fairness of presentation upon completion of such audit.

-WILLY N. OCIER Chairman of the Board
+Chairman of the Board

-ARMIN ANDONIO B. RAQUEL SANTOS

-President and Chief Executive Officer
+ARMIN ANDONIO B. RAQUEL SANTOS President and Chief Executive Officer

-Chief Finance Officer / Treasurer
+JACKSON T. ONGSIP Ethief Finance Officer / Treasurer